influxdata/docs-v2/content/influxdb/clustered/install/secure-cluster/tls.md

 ## Require TLS on your catalog database

-Refer to your PostreSQL-compatible database provider's documentation for information about installing TLS certificates and ensuring all connections are secure.
+Refer to your PostreSQL-compatible database provider's documentation for installing TLS certificates and ensuring secure connections.

 If currently using an unsecure connection to your Catalog database, update your Catalog data source name (DSN) to **remove the `sslmode=disable` query parameter**: